galex/galex.github.io/_posts/2017-11-07-Dont_Use_lambdas_as_listeners_in_Kotlin_Update.md

 I hope the subject is now crystal clear for everyone!

-I'd like to thank Rhaquel Gherschon for for proofreading and [Christophe Beyls](https://twitter.com/BladeCoder) for giving me feedback on this article!
+I'd like to thank Rhaquel Gherschon for proofreading and [Christophe Beyls](https://twitter.com/BladeCoder) for giving me feedback on this article!

 Cheers!